bundlecraft-io/bundlecraft/README.md

 bundlecraft verify --target dist/Production/mozilla --verify-signatures
 ```

-See [SIGNING-AND-SBOM.md](docs/SIGNING-AND-SBOM.md) for complete guide on:
+See [SIGNING-AND-SBOM.md](docs/SIGNING-AND-SBOM.md) for the complete guide on:

 - GPG key generation and management
 - CI/CD integration with GitHub Actions
 - SBOM usage and validation